evilprince2009/Windows-Terminal-Customization/README.md

 ### Install Cascadia Code

-Download the [Cascadia Code](https://github.com/microsoft/cascadia-code/releases/tag/v2106.17) font latest version and install it on your computer.
+Download the [CascadiaCode](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/CascadiaCode.zip) font latest version and install it on your computer.
 This should be very straight forward.
-Using other fonts might create gibberish on the terminal and break the design.
+Using other fonts might create gibberish on the terminal and break the design , probably you won't get all those nice glyphs.

 ### Install Dependencies